 Even though events like the Christkindlmarket, holiday light displays, and live music are seasonal, it’s worth planning a trip to Chicago in December if you’re craving extra holiday spirit.

-If you’re looking for things to do in December in Chicago, be sure to check the Choose Chicago website to see if Chicago’s holiday events match up with your visit.
+If you’re looking for things to do in December in Chicago, be sure to check the Choose Chicago website to see if Chicago’s holiday events match up with your visit during the holiday season.

 12. Go to a Chicago Blackhawks Game